I recently built a DIY solar panel stand that cost me just $11.

 LED lights are incredibly energy efficient.
 A 100 watt panel could power most 18 watt strips for hours each day.

 Charge a 12 volt battery by connecting it to your solar panel.
 It’ll charge even faster now that your panel is mounted at the optimal tilt angle.

 Got any other solar panels that need mounting?
 Sometimes the best place to put a panel is on the wall.
 Here’s a simple solar wall mount that’s great for small panels.

-H/T to Guns and Gear Network whose video gave me the idea for this PVC stand.
+H/T to Guns and Gear Network whose video gave me the idea for this PVC solar panel stand.